What is the scope of Understanding Animal Research?

 - Reduction means that numbers of animals are minimised.

 - Replacement means that non-animal alternatives are used whenever possible.

 - Refinement means that animals are looked after properly and any pain or distress minimised.

 Over three quarters of animals used in research are rodents - mice and rats.
 Fish, amphibians, birds, rabbits and larger mammals such as pigs and sheep are also used.
 Cats, dogs and monkeys together make up only about 2 in every 1000 research animals.

 How many animals are used in research?

-In 2010 (the last year for which figures are available) a total of 3.64 million animals were used in the UK.
-This is slightly less than the number of procedures (3.72 million) as animals are sometimes allowed to be used more than once.
-It is estimated that worldwide up to 60 million animals are used in research every year.
+In 2012 (the last year for which figures are available) a total of 4.11 million animals were used in the UK.
+This is slightly less than the number of procedures as animals are sometimes allowed to be used more than once.
+It is estimated that worldwide around 60 million animals are used in research every year.

 Do animals suffer in research?

 Most animal research involves little more than injections, taking small blood samples, feeding or breeding studies.
 If animals undergo surgery, they get anaesthetics just like human patients.
 Pain killers are given where appropriate and pain must always be minimised.
 But, if you are studying diseases such as cancer or arthritis which cause pain and suffering for patients, sometimes the research will cause animals to suffer.